mmalenta/docker_tutorial/README.md

 ## 1.1 What are containers
 **<h3>Section length: 2 minutes</h3>**

+You may hear people say they are "running an image" or "running a container".
+These terms are often (incorrectly!?) used interchangeably.

+In this workshop, we refer to a (container) image as the collection of software that you build up and  bundle together.
+You then can run this image.
+At that point it becomes a container, where you can run your software and perform all the other operations you would normally perform on your host Operating System (OS).
+Think of it as similar to the difference between an `.exe` file and a running application that clicking this file starts. `.exe` file has all the components necessary to run the application, but you actually have to run it to make use of it.

-Containers are processes than although run on your host Operating System (OS), they can and do perform their work in isolation.
+The most important feature of containers, and where their real strength comes from, is that unlike "regular" applications, they can and often do perform all their work in isolation.
 Your containers do not have to know what the rest of your OS is up to.
+They don't even have to have an access to the same files as your host OS (although, as we will see later, you can enable this access), or share the same network (again it is possible to achieve that, but it's not the default setting).

 ## 1.2 What containers are not
 **<h3>Section length: 2 minutes</h3>**